 This time I didn't go alone.

+I was astonished to see the flight of stairs going downhill on the right, which took us back to the starting point of the trail.
 I didn't see it last week.
 The trail is visible with ropes down on both sides.
 A small bench 2 metres before the 'turning point' acts as the indicator.
 The bench is a resting point for those having taken the opposite direction.
 It is a steep climb, down or up.

 I must have subconsciously panicked last week when I lost my 'marker.'
 In trying to catch up with him, I ran the trail as fast as I could.
 I have this fear of forest; and when I didn't see anyone in sight, I must have focused my vision on the track and not elsewhere.
 Between running and 'tunnel visioning', I missed that turning point.